nnmkhang/rustls-symcrypt/rustls-symcrypt/README.md

 This crate provides integration for using `SymCrypt` cryptographic functionalities with the `rustls` crate, by implementing the required traits specified by `rustls`.

-**Note on Platform Support:** This crate is fully supported on `Windows AMD64` and `Linux Mariner` platforms.
-For `Ubuntu`, support is classified as partial.
-While `rustls-symcrypt` has undergone some testing on `Ubuntu`, full compatibility and performance cannot be guaranteed across all `Ubuntu` environments.

-**Notes:**
+## Platform Support

+- Windows AMD64: Full support.
+- Linux Mariner: Full support.
+- Ubuntu: Partial support.
+While tested, full compatibility and optimal performance on all Ubuntu environments cannot be guaranteed.

+## Limitations

-- QUIC is not yet supported.
+- QUIC Protocol: Not supported.
-- Integration with `rustls-cng` and `rustls-platform-verifier` are in progress.
+- Integration Efforts: Ongoing integration with rustls-cng and rustls-platform-verifier.

 ## Supported Ciphers